ksreejareddy/assignment2-kumbhum/README.md

 6. Sindhi Biryani.
 7. Tehari Biryani.
 Best place for hyderabadi biryani is Bawarchi its in RTC X road, it is situated half an hour drive away from shamshabad airport which is known as Rajiv Gandhi international airport.
 The cheapest and fastest way to get from Airport to RTC X Roads is to drive by car or motor vehicle.
-1. Hyderabadi biryani.
+1.
-    i.The Pakki Hyderabadi Biryani involves cooking of basmatic rice and meat separately. ii.kachi Hyderabadi Biryani is made from the raw marinated meat (chicken or lamb) placed between the layers of basmati rice infused with saffron, onions and dried fruits, both are slow-cooked in a dough-sealed earthen pot over charcoal fire, which results in rich, aromatic and punchy biryani.
-2. Lucknowi Biryani.
-3. Calcutta Biryani.
-4. Thalassery Biryani.
-5. Bombay Biryani.
-6. Sindhi Biryani.
-7. Tehari Biryani.
-Best place for hyderabadi biryani is Bawarchi its in RTC X road, it is situated half an hour drive away from shamshabad airport which is known as Rajiv Gandhi international airport.
-The cheapest and fastest way to get from Airport to RTC X Roads is to drive by car or motor vehicle.